iamagarre/BadExclusions/README.md

 The problem is, when you try to create a file on every folder and subfolder you can end up creating more than two thousand files.
 Every file created on a folder without an exclusion will create an incident/alert on the system.

-# Requirements
-The tool was developed using Visual Studio Community 2022.
-You also need to install dirent.h library to be able to compile the code.

 # Microfot Defender Demo
 https://github.com/iamagarre/BadExclusions/assets/89855208/e2a8579c-a590-4d9a-8429-c290447423f8